jasencblog/jasencblog.github.io/_posts/2015-07-20-atom-to-sublime.markdown

 date:   2015-07-20
 ---

-UPDATE: Jul 31, 2013 - It turns out it's a known bug amongst the Atom community, in which an Atom Helper becomes a resource hog.
+UPDATE - Jul 31, 2013: It turns out it's a known bug amongst the Atom community, in which an Atom Helper becomes a resource hog.
 I've slowly but surely transitioned back to Atom and have been very cautious about adding unnecessary packages to it.
 So far so good...

 I was a really big fan of [Atom](http://atom.io), and still am actually.
 But unfortunately I had to put it away for a while.
 The thing is it would start up fine but then would get very laggy after about 30 seconds.
 To the point where it couldn't keep up with me typing.
 After a week or so of trying to work around it and trouble shoot it on my own, including running in `atom --safe` and even deleting `~/.atom`, I needed something that would keep up.